 Get some friends to help you move

 Moving in is potentially one of the top three most stressful tasks you can do.
-You’ve got to wrangle your whole life into boxes and move them across towns, cities, maybe you’re even moving across the country!
+You’ve got to wrangle your whole life into boxes (not to mention dryers, washing machines, dishwashers, etc.) and move them across towns, cities, maybe you’re even moving across the country!
 Either way, you’ll probably be aghast at the sheer amount of belongings you have, it’s enough to make Marie Kondo blush!
 Packing and moving is a daunting task so invite your friends over, make a night of it.
 Bring your most judgemental friend around to help you cull your stuff, your craftiest friend round to help you assemble boxes, have plenty of wine and take out and take the time to savour the memories you’ve made in your old place before moving onto the next stage in your life.

 Put art on the walls